Who We Are

 The Nicholas Institute is part of Duke University and its wider community of world-class scholars.
 This unique resource allows the Nicholas Institute's team of economists, scientists, lawyers and policy experts to not only deliver timely, credible analyses to a wide variety of decision makers, but also to convene these decision makers to reach a shared understanding regarding this century's most pressing environmental problems.

-The Nicholas Institute is comprised of six multidisciplinary programs focused on helping decision makers weigh the risks and rewards of policy choices.
+The Nicholas Institute is comprised of four multidisciplinary programs focused on helping decision makers weigh the risks and rewards of policy choices.

 - Climate and Energy Program